-Taking over the counter medications can help in the short term, but it is far better to address the root cause of your neck pain.
+Taking over-the-counter medications can help in the short term, but it is far better to address the root cause of your hip or groin pain.
 Here at The House Clinics, our team of specialist Chiropractors, Physiotherapists, and Massage Therapists are expertly trained in the treatment of hip and groin pain injuries.

 It is important to know what may be the underlying cause of your hip or groin pain so that it can be treated correctly.

 Trochanteric bursitis is inflammation of the fluid-filled sac, called a bursa, on the outside of your hip.
 The role of the Bursae is to reduce friction by providing cushioning between the tendon and underlying bone.
 It is usually an overuse injury - the bursa gets irritated because of repetitive movements, which causes pain.